-As of December 31, 2021 and 2020, ABERDI has outstanding loan from shareholder, which is classified under "Short-term debt" in the consolidated statements of financial position amounting to #8.0 million, being on demand and noninterest-bearing.
+As of December 31, 2022, the outstanding loan of ABERDI from shareholder, which was classified under "Short-term debt" in the consolidated statement of financial position amounting to ₱8.0 million in December 31, 2021, has been paid and settled.

-- Noninterest-bearing cash advances to the Group's associates, PEI and EWRTC. - Interest-bearing loan from Brown Resources Corporation (BRC), an affiliate of the Group. - Advances to officers and employees pertain to salary and other loans granted to the Parent Company's officers and employees that are collectible through salary deduction.
-These are noninterest-bearing and are due within one (1) year.
+- Noninterest-bearing cash advances to the Group's associates, PEI and EWRTC. - Interest-bearing loan from Brown Resources Corporation (BRC), an affiliate of the Group.